therealseeds/seeds-sdk-android/README.md

 1. Check that the campaign name is correct at your [Dashboard](https://developers.playseeds.com/index.html).
 2. Confirm in `inAppMessageShown` that the interstitial pre-load was successful.

+### Why the `productId` in the interstitial listener callback method is empty?
+An error may have occurred on the server side.
+Please message the Seeds team via the chatbox in the bottom right corner, and we'll take care of this issue right away!

 ### Ahhh, I'm experiencing another problem.
 Please help!